 October 26, 2007

-Don't get me wrong, it's a nice, atmospheric story with creepy imagery and some decent exploration of Mai Takano, but why did Suzuki think it was a good idea to take a sequence from the novel that effectively played on readers' imaginations and pretty much spoil it by filling in the details?
+Don't get me wrong, it's a nice, atmospheric story with creepy imagery and some decent exploration of Mai Takano, but why did Suzuki think it was a good idea to take a sequence from the novel Spiral, which effectively played on readers' imaginations, and pretty much spoil it by filling in the details?

-There's a reason he cut it from Spiral in the first place.
+There's a reason he cut it in the first place.

 October 25, 2007